Fantasy football: Brown, Moore among must-start wide receivers for Week 8

 Each of my must-start pass catchers ranks inside the top 42 of my rankings, which means they should be in lineups for leagues with at least 14 teams that can start up to three wide receivers.

 Brown is the top player in my overall Top 50 wide receiver rankings for Week 7.
-Cooper Kupp, Ja'Marr Chase, Tyreek Hill and Davante Adams also are in my Top 5.
+Cooper Kupp, Tyreek Hill, Davante Adams and Justin Jefferson also are in my Top 5.

-Justin Jefferson, Stefon Diggs, Mike Evans, Amon-Ra St. Brown and DeAndre Hopkins are among my Top 10 options and should be in every starting lineup.
+Stefon Diggs, Amon-Ra St. Brown, DeAndre Hopkins, Tee Higgins and Adam Thielen are among my Top 10 options and should be in every starting lineup.

 Keenan Allen, Allen Lazard, JuJu Smith-Schuster, Marquez Valdes-Scantling, Mike Williams and Mecole Hardman are among the wide receivers who should be out of fantasy football lineups due to injuries and/or Week 8 byes for the Kansas City Chiefs and the Los Angeles Chargers.